yolodex-ai/human-slop-detector/README.md

 ## real-world test results

-we tested against 100 real-world examples from twitter, reddit, github and signup forms:
+we tested against like 100 real-world examples from twitter, reddit, github and signup forms:

 | category               | accuracy | notes                        |
 | ---------------------- | -------- | ---------------------------- |